-The temporary use of real estate property for uses customarily incidental to the construction of public roads and bridges may be allowed upon approval of an interim or conditional use permit by the Township.
+The temporary use of real estate property for uses customarily incidental to the construction of public roads and bridges may be allowed upon approval of an interim or conditional use60 permit by the Township.61

-A temporary mining operation shall meet the following criteria and provisions:
+A temporary mining operation shall meet62 the following criteria and provisions:

 - i.
 The applicant shall specify the volume of material intended to be excavated or processed for specified construction. - ii.
 The applicant shall file with the Zoning Administrator a plan.
 The plan must address dust, noise, possible pollutant discharges, hours and duration of operation, maintenance of haul roads, anticipated vegetative and topographic alterations along with any actions that will be taken to minimize and/or mitigate adverse impact to the area. - iii.
 All temporary mining permits issued shall be valid for only the duration of the particular construction project, not to exceed 180 days.
 One extension, not to exceed 90 days in the subsequent construction season, may be granted by the Zoning Administrator. - iv.
-A temporary hot mix and/or concrete plant may be allowed in conjunction with the temporary mining operation.
+A temporary hot mix and/or concrete plant may be allowed in conjunction with the temporary mining operation. - v.
+The operator shall provide traffic control devises in the area proximate to the operation as necessary. - vi.
+Processing machinery must be located consistent with setback standards for structures. - vii.
+The applicant shall file with the Zoning Administrator a reclamation plan.